Assistant Clinical Professor

 Level 2 HCPCS

-Dr. Smith is the Director of the Division of Psychiatry at UNECOM and an Assistant Clinical Professor of Psychiatry.
-He leads the Division of Psychiatry as well as the UNECOM MSII Psychiatry Curriculum and is involved in the crafting of the clinical rotation psychiatry curricula.
-He also is Chair of the COM Curriculum Committee, the Curriculum Advisory Committee.
-He is a Diplomat of the American Osteopathic Board of Neurology and Psychiatry and is a Fellow of the American Psychiatric Association. ...
+Dr. Smith is the Chief of Psychiatry and an Assistant Clinical Professor of Psychiatry.
+He leads the Division of Psychiatry as well as the UNECOM OMS-II Psychiatry Curriculum and is the clinical 3rd-year Discipline Chief of Psychatry.
+He also is Immediate Past Chair of the COM Curriculum Committee (Curriculum Advisory Committee, CAC).
+He is a Diplomat of the American Osteopathic Board of Neurology and Psychiatry (AOBNP) and is a Fellow of the American Psychiatric Association (FAPA), Federation of State Medical Boards...
 Read More

 Medical Education and Leadership